HiberGlobal/api/README.md

 For many of our list calls, which can list items like modems, users, etc., we use a selection object to simplify the filtering of the data.

-Selection object can be used in multiple places, where appropriate and extract away any duplication that would otherwise cause.
+Since the same selection criteria can be used in different calls, selection objects are a simple way to extract this duplication out of the definitions.

 For example: